The importance of the realistic care plan; Adoption v Long term care plan

 • Adoption is about as radical an interference in the right to respect for private and family life (paragraph 23).
 The interference with the European Convention of Human Rights of the parents and of K and J was necessary and proportionate because adoption was the only way of meeting C’s needs.

-What this case illustrates is the law remains the same as set out in Re B. Care plans for adoption are “very extreme” only made when “necessary” for the protection of the children’s interests, which means “when nothing else will do”, “when all else fails.”
+It is important to remember that care plans for adoption are “very extreme” and only approved where “necessary” for the protection of the children’s interests, which means “when nothing else will do”,… “when all else fails.”
 Adoption “should only be contemplated as a last resort” (Re B [2013] UKSC 33 (paragraph 21).

-Therefore, the court will only approve a care plan for adoption as the appellant court did in this case if it is of ‘last resort’ and only permissible if ‘nothing else will do’.
-The professional evidence was not flawed.
-The Court of Appeal accepted at the heart of the matter, C needs a lifelong family where she can feel that she belongs.
-I agree with the professional assessment of the social worker and the Children’s Guardian that this can only happen through adoption (paragraph 52).
+The Court of Appeal accepted at the heart of the matter that C needs a lifelong family where she can feel that she belongs and agreed with the professional assessment of the social worker and the Children’s Guardian that this can only happen through adoption (paragraph 52).

-The local authority is required to outline realistic options; the preferred plan must be supported by robust evidence and clear analysis to show why this is the only realistic care plan.
 The evidence should include an analysis of the child’s needs, consideration of the welfare checklist and how this supports the child’s care plan.
 If the care plan is for adoption, then the social worker’s evidence needs to demonstrate that all realistic options have been considered and that adoption is the only plan that can meet the child’s needs.

 How we can help